artmg/home-assistant-docker/README.md

 ### User notes

-If you started with a clone, and already added your own config, how to turn the modified clone into your own repo
+* If you started with a clone, and already added your own config, how to turn the modified clone into your own repo
+* Data Notes (linked from compose/README)
+*

 ### developer notes